silverstripe/silverstripe-framework/docs/en/00_Getting_Started/00_Server_Requirements.md

 Additionally, access is whitelisted by file extension through a dynamically generated whitelist based on the `File.allowed_extensions` setting (see [File Security](/developer_guides/files/file_security#file-types)).
+This whitelist uses the same defaults configured through file upload through SilverStripe, so is considered a second line of defence.

 ### Secure Assets